 As of today, I am beginning the process of querying my latest novel, Iri and the Spirit World, a Young Adult Fantasy set in Tdhoro, where explorative tribal cultures coexist with mighty elemental spirits whose power comes from their color.

 Much of my inspiration for this novel comes from my lifelong study of Native American mythology, especially that of the Cherokee (or Tsalagi).
 You see, I grew up with the knowledge that I am Cherokee myself through my father’s side.
 The problem?
 My parents divorced, and that side of my family faded from my life altogether.
 I have never meaningfully had the opportunity to learn about the culture of my ancestors from them, so I had to teach myself.
 From childhood forward, I read books and stories about the indigenous peoples of North America.
-I fell in love with my ancestors, and when I thought about the stories I ultimately wanted to tell, a fantasy inspired by the myths and cultures of the Cherokee and peoples like them lived first and foremost in my mind.
+I fell in love with the idea of my ancestors, and when I thought about the stories I ultimately wanted to tell, a fantasy inspired by the myths and cultures of the Cherokee and peoples like them lived first and foremost in my mind.

 Why?
 A few simple reasons: